 This standard replaces IAS 1, Presentation of Financial Statements.
 The purpose of the standard is to provide improved structure and content to the financial statements, particularly the income statement.
 The standard includes new disclosure and presentation requirements that were taken from IAS 1, Presentation of Financial Statements, with small changes.
 As part of the new disclosure requirements, companies will be required to present two subtotals in the income statement: operating profit and profit before financing and taxes.
 Furthermore, for most companies, the results in the income statements will be classified into three categories: operating profit, profit from investments and profit from financing.
-In addition to the changes in the structure of the income statements, the standard also includes a requirement to provide separate disclosure in the financial statements regarding the use of management-defined performance measures (non-GAAP measures).
+In addition to the changes in the structure of the income statements regarding the use of management-defined performance measures (non-GAAP measures).
 Furthermore, the standard adds specific guidance for aggregation and disaggregation of items in the financial statements and in the notes.
 The standard will encourage companies to avoid classifying items as 'other' (for example, other expenses), and using this classification will lead to additional disclosure requirements.